-An attacker with access to data files and processes on a victim's system injects false data into critical operational data during configuration or recalibration, causing the victim's system to perform in a suboptimal manner that benefits the attacker.
+An attacker with access to data files and processes on a victim's system injects malicious data into critical operational data during configuration or recalibration, causing the victim's system to perform in a suboptimal manner that benefits the adversary.

 Ability to generate and inject false data into operational data into a system with the intent of causing the victim to alter the configuration of the system.